WHO: Tuberculosis cases rise for the first time in years

-GENEVA (AP) — The number of people infected with tuberculosis, including the kind resistant to drugs, rose globally for the first time in years, according to a report issued Thursday by the World Health Organization.
+GENEVA (AP) — The number of people infected with tuberculosis, including the kind resistant to drugs, rose globally for the first time in years, according to a report Thursday by the World Health Organization.

 The U.N. health agency said more than 10 million people worldwide were sickened by tuberculosis in 2021, a 4.5% rise from the year before.
 About 1.6 million people died, it said.

-The COVID-19 pandemic disrupted services for people with TB along with many other health programs.
-WHO said many people went undiagnosed, noting that the number of people newly identified with TB fell from 7 million in 2019 to 5.8 million in 2020.
+WHO said about 450,000 cases involved people infected with drug-resistant TB, 3% more than in 2020.

-Dr. Mel Spigelman, president of the non-profit TB Alliance, said more than a decade of progress was lost in 2020.
+Dr. Mel Spigelman, president of the non-profit TB Alliance, said more than a decade of progress was lost when COVID-19 emerged in 2020.

 “Despite gains in areas like preventative therapy, we are still behind in just about every pledge and goal regarding TB,” Spigelman said.